 Long story short: that’s exactly what I did.
 In 2011, we opened Angela Welsh Designs Salon and Spa in Bellevue.
 The highlight of each day is meeting amazing people and forming deep, lasting friendships with them.
 Many of my clients have been with me over 10 years.
 I love watching clients walk out of the salon looking more radiant than when they walked in… looking confident.

-In early 2016, my career is taking yet another turn.
-The office complex that’s home to my salon is being demolished to make way for a new public transportation system that will go from Seattle to Microsoft.
+In early 2016, my career took yet another turn.
+The office complex that was home to my salon was demolished to make way for a new public transportation system that will go from Seattle to Microsoft.

 Artistry with hair, makeup, and photography